countzero/brute_force_bip38/README.md

     brutebip38

 The application will now utilize all available CPUs to test each secret against your BIP38 encoded private key.
 Invalid secrets are logged out to [invalid_secrets.json](./invalid_secrets.json).
-If a valid secret has been found the application will log it out to [valid_secret.json](./valid_secret.json) and abort.
+If a valid secret has been found it will be logged out to [valid_secret.json](./valid_secret.json).

 License
 -------